*Originally posted on December 4th, 2017. Updated on June 28th, 2018.

 But here’s the thing: MAP policies are only effective when they’re properly enforced.

 Ensuring that resellers are actually following through with your MAP and playing by the rules is essential.
-Otherwise, the time and effort you put into developing those policies is futile.
+Otherwise, the time and effort you put into developing those MAP policies is futile.

-Minimum Advertised Price Enforcement Best Practices Are Critical
+MAP Enforcement Best Practices Are Critical

 Like many areas of business, best practices are a critical component of successful operations.